 Remember the Cold War, that era of highly tense and guarded relations between the world’s two great superpowers?
 Now, raise your hand if you recall the Cold War–era saga of Salyut-7.
-It was a Soviet space station launched 36 years ago this week, on April 19, and which went out of control three years later, in 1985.
+It was a Soviet space station that went out of control, in 1985, as it orbited the Earth.
 Some believe that Salyut-7’s predicament might have pushed the two Cold War superpowers to the brink of war.
-Or at least that’s the thesis of a riveting and controversial new Russian film based on events surrounding the near-disaster.
+Or at least that’s the thesis of a riveting and controversial Russian film based on events surrounding the near-disaster.

 Produced by a consortium of Russian and international companies, the movie, eponymously titled Salyut-7, is the story of the Soviet space agency’s remarkable efforts to save the crippled space station before it could fall uncontrollably to Earth.
 It features a first-rate cast of Russian actors and state-of-the-art special effects that rival any seen in Hollywood movies.

-To a Western audience, the film is in striking ways reminiscent of Apollo 13, the fact-based account of NASA’s ill-fated lunar mission that was planned to be a dress rehearsal for the eventual landing on the Moon.
-At the center of the story are the heroic actions of the two cosmonauts assigned to the extraordinarily dangerous rescue mission.
-But Salyut-7 adds a spectacular Cold War twist to its tale: Not only does the mission race against the clock to prevent the out-of-control station from threatening populated areas below, but the cosmonauts must reoccupy and stabilize Salyut-7 before the U.S. space shuttle Challenger gets there to steal it.
+To a Western audience, the film is in striking ways reminiscent of Apollo 13, director Ron Howard's fact-based account of NASA’s ill-fated lunar mission that was forced to make a perilous return to Earth without successfully landing the third pair of American astronauts on the Moon.
+At the center of the Salyut-7 story are the heroic actions of the two cosmonauts assigned to the extraordinarily dangerous rescue mission.
+But the movie adds a spectacular Cold War twist to its tale: Not only does the mission race against the clock to prevent the out-of-control station from threatening populated areas below, but the cosmonauts must reoccupy and stabilize Salyut-7 before the U.S. space shuttle Challenger gets there to steal it.